DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ```

 [Here's](https://github.com/caddyserver/caddy/issues/3200) some discussion
-on this and a simple, elegant way we could have had it without the need to
+on this and a simple, elegant way we could have had, without the need to
 dick with the Caddyfile this much.
 Just one global line declaration.<br>
-But the effort went sideways.
+But the effort went sideways.<br>
+So I myself do not even bother with wildcard when the config ends up looking
+like nginx full on boilerplate lines.